eddyah5/SaaS101/README.md

 # SaaS101
 Django-stripe-subscriptions - In this project, we experiment with building a simple SaaS app with Stripe payment gateway API to client handle subscriptions and payments nicely.
 The project is comprised of 7 parts accordingly.
-The code structure:
-PART 1)PROJECT SETUP ENVIRONMENT,
-PART 2)STRIPE INTEGRATION
-PART 3)DATABASE MODEL
-PART 4)GET PUBLISHABLE KEY
-PART 5)CREATE CHECKOUT SESSION
-PART 6)USER REDIRECT
-PART 7)CREATE AND TEST STRIPE WEBHOOKS AND ENDPOINTS More on this below
+More on this later.
 ======================================================================================================================================
 **TO USE THIS PROJECT FOLLOW THE FOLLOWING STEPS:
 **